-Teams are not allowed to exclude participants with Full Access or Media passes from their pit garages, and may not produce or distribute additional passes, which supersede those passes distributed by the Promoter.
-Team members are restricted to the area of the pit wall opposite their garage.
+Teams must not exclude participants with Full Access or Media passes from their pit garages or awnings and should not produce or distribute additional passes which supersede those passes distributed by the Promoter.
+Team members are restricted to the area of the pit wall opposite their pit allocation.

 Officials and the Promoter's representatives with Full Access passes will have access to any Team areas within the circuit boundaries.

-12.4 Armbands (Case A & B)
+12.4 Armbands

-The following armbands will be issued for use during pit stops:
+The following armbands will be issued for each car to use during pit stops:

-- One white armband for the car controller - Three red armbands for mechanics (three per entered car in cases A and B) - Yellow armbands for Industry personnel on the pit wall or in the working lane
+- One white armband for the car controller

+- Three red armbands for mechanics

+- Yellow armbands for Industry personnel on the pit wall or in the working lane

 A maximum of two armbands may be worn at any time.
-However, a white armband may not be worn with any other armband.
+However, a A white armband may not be worn with any other armband.
 Armbands may only be worn on the arm.
-Penalties for any infractions may be imposed by the Race Director following a Judicial Hearing.
+Penalties for any infractions may be imposed by the Stewards.
+Race Director following a Judicial Hearing.